Le Soir

 Then, to give back to the place its cachet and its authenticity, notably by favoring vintage furniture, even original when it was possible.
 Not entirely, for obvious reasons of functionality.
 But with nods to history, like these tables signed Perriand that welcome visitors in the lobby, or this assembly of colored lights also imagined by the designer.

-In this same spirit of reuse and local anchoring, the Friendly Hotel group asked the architects to work with a maximum of raw, local and/or bio-sourced materials.
-Wood, straw and hemp have thus found their place in the interior design, as have the woolen fabrics from the Arpin spinning mill, which has been established in the valley for 200 years, or the furniture found at Selency.
+In the same spirit of reuse and local roots, the Friendly Hotel group asked the architects to work with as many raw, local and/or bio-sourced materials as possible.
+Wood, straw and hemp find their place in the interior design, as do woollen fabrics from the Arpin spinning mill, established in the valley 200 years ago, and furniture sourced from Selency.

 Today, the hotel can accommodate 265 guests in 88 modern and functional rooms.
 All of them offer either a view of the mountain or a view down to the valley.